nuxeo/nuxeo/README.txt

 Previously built by nuxeo-platform/nuxeo-platform-ear/, Nuxeo EP EAR is now built here.

-From this directory, build syntax: "mvn package" or "mvn package -Pnuxeo-jboss"
+- From this directory, use the following commands: "mvn package" or "mvn package -Pnuxeo-jboss"

-From nuxeo-platform-ear, run "mvn package" or see in package.sh for available packages.
+- From nuxeo-platform-ear, run "mvn package" or see in package.sh for available packages.

   Built EAR is in nuxeo-platform-ear/target/ and its name depends on chosen
   package: default is nuxeo.ear

 2. Nuxeo Shell

-A client application suitable to connect on remote nuxeo servers.
+A command-line client application suitable to connect to remote nuxeo servers.

-This application can be used to connect to remote nuxeo servers for debugging, browsing or administration stuff.
+This application can be used to connect to remote nuxeo servers for debugging, browsing or administration purposes.

-Build syntax is: "mvn install package -Pshell"
+To build, run: "mvn package -Pshell"

 3. Nuxeo Core Server